gayatrirane04/gayatrirane04/README.md

 ### Hello Gayatri here,

  Hello everyone!
 I'm an undergraduate student and aspiring full-stack developer.
-I like to code and solve daily life problems and make stuff in easier .I like to deal with computer hardware as well !
-Pursuing Degree from a Hardware Core branch but wanna be a HardCORE_Software Engineer !
+I like to code, solve daily life problems, and make stuff easier.
+I like to deal with computer hardware as well!
+Pursuing a degree from the Hardware Core branch but wanna be a HardCORE_Software Engineer!

  >🌱 *I am looking forward to a number of fantastic opportunities where I can demonstrate my abilities and pick up new knowledge.*